1843-78 - Rice Powell Era & Later

 We thought this was artistic licence as in those days sketch artists would make an owner's reception rooms look bigger and more impressive than they were, in order to impress the owner (and the owner's friends and acquaintances) and in order to gain a contract to make more sketches of the rest of the property.
 So we thought this tall roof was exaggerated until we came across the photo of the same room at around the same period, showing the glass roof to be exactly correct.

 Craig y Nos Castle as a TB Hospital, with State Room Two in use as a second Children's Ward.
+In the picture shown below we suspect this shows the same room within the Hospital era, but possibly in its later incarnation as a Hospice ward.
 We know this is State Room Two (the upper of the two identical state rooms) as the lower state room (State Room One) has two iron pillars in the middle of ithe room.

 The current Nicolini reception lounge in the era of Adelina Patt's second husband, Ernest Nicolini.
 Nicolini used this room as his office and library and would sit at the desk overlooking what is now Craig y Nos Country Park, taking in the fabulous views through the large tall bay windows.